yhyakuna/katacoda-scenarios/vault-policies/getting-started.md

 authenticated to the CLI, so you can immediately begin using Vault.
 ```

-When Vault is running in development mode, it runs entirely in-memory that the data does not get persisted.
+When Vault is running in development mode, it runs entirely in-memory that the data does not get **persisted**.
+This build-in, pre-configured server is useful for local development, testing and exploration.

 <br>